What is dental hygiene?

 How can you provide quality dental care for people too frail/weak to get to the dentist?

-We have mobile equipment that provides all the amenities you see at a traditional dental office except for dental x-rays.
-We roll this equipment on a sterile cart to the resident’s room, and work with the resident at bedside.
+We have mobile equipment that provides all the amenities you see at a traditional dental office, except for dental X-rays.
+We roll this equipment on a sterile cart to the resident’s room and work with the resident at the bedside.
 Since hospital beds can be raised and tilted, we are well able to work this way without any reduction in the quality of care.

 Sometimes dementia can make a dental appointment emotionally difficult, and acting out can make safe treatment difficult.
 Working in the resident’s home environment is a great help, since people with dementia are less anxious when they recognize their surroundings.
 In some cases, we provide treatment after their regular mild sedatives are given, i.e. if medicine is given to make a bath-time or nap-time easier for the resident.
 There is no risk of falling, since residents are in bed, and people often don’t even remember treatment (or sleep through it) after it occurred.